fmalazemi/MPI_resources_Tutorials/CMS/plan.md

   - wait for Clients to connect
   - Once a client is connected
     - Wait for list of module and data
-    - For each module spwan a seperate process in the server that loads data and executes the module
+    - For each module spwan a seperate process in the server that loads data and executes the module.
+      - Server use MPI to communicate with spwaned processes.
     - Send output back to client (or store in a database?)
     - Close connection
   - Wait for another client.